Earn Trust through Powerful Website Authority

 If your robots.txt accidentally blocks LLM bots, your website won’t appear in AI responses, no matter how brilliant your content is.

 Upload sitemaps to all major search engines.
-Don’t just submit to Google Search Console and call it a day, but include Bing Webmaster Tools and other search engines as well.
+Don’t just submit to Google Search Console and call it a day; also include Bing Webmaster Tools and other search engines.
 We can’t predict which future AI models search engines will prioritise when sourcing their responses, so cover your bases across platforms.

 Ensure all public-facing pages are accessible.
 Check Search Console to identify pages that aren’t being crawled.
 If crawlers can’t reach a page, it doesn’t exist in the eyes of search engines and AI models.

 For large websites, prioritise the essential page types.
-These important pages are usually Home, Category, Service, Product, and Transaction pages.
+These important pages typically include Home, Category, Service, Product, and Transaction.
 The highest value lies on these pages, so they should be the first ones that crawlers can access without obstacles.

 Page Architecture